Loading...

 More deaths were expected in Kenya, but fewer were registered

-The actual deaths recorded by Kenya’s civil registration services were 205,731.
+The actual deaths recorded by Kenya’s civil registration services were 206,417 in 2024.

-In 2023, civil registration services recorded fewer than half of expected deaths.
+In 2024, civil registration services in Kenya recorded fewer than half of the expected deaths.

 Less than half of the expected deaths are registered.